-Color psychology too plays an important role in CTA buttons.
-If the color of the button contrasts the rest of your website, it is easier to make it stand out.
-It is commonly said that red, orange and such warm colors grab the attention of customers.
-If your website is in a neutral color range, cooler shades like green and blue can work well too.
+Colour psychology too plays an important role in CTA buttons.
+If the colour of the button contrasts with the rest of your website, it is easier to make it stand out.
+It is commonly said that red, orange and such warm colours grab the attention of customers.
+If your website is in a neutral colour range, cooler shades like green and blue can work well too.

 It is important to ensure that the button feels and looks secure.
 This will make the customers feel like they are making the right decision.

 Using a positive tone in your CTA button copy works better.
 For example, a CTA button saying “Buy More, Save More“ will get more clicks than a button that says “Buy More, Spend Less”.

 Repetition = Retention!